Robust leave-one-out cross-validation for high-dimensional Bayesian models: Introduction

-where $y_{-i}=(y_{j})_{j\neq i}$.
-The LOO-CV estimator $\psi$ has appealing statistical properties \citep{vehtari2012survey}, such as smaller bias compared to $k$-fold CV with small $k$, especially in high-dimensional contexts \citep{rad2020scalable}.
-However, naive approaches to compute $\psi$ require to fit the original model $n$ times, one for each LOO dataset $y_{-i}$, thus being computationally infeasible.
+The main focus of the paper is developing efficient computational methods to approximate $\psi$.
+Naive approaches require to fit the original model $n$ times, one for each LOO dataset $y_{-i}$, thus being computationally infeasible.
 When using Monte Carlo methods to perform computations, a classical solution is to draw samples from $p(\theta|y)$ only once and then resort to importance sampling to approximate each LOO posterior $p(\theta|y_{-i})$ \citep{gel1992}.
-However, as previously noted in the literature, the resulting estimators of $\{p(y_i|y_{-i})\}_{i=1}^n$ are often unreliable and can easily have infinite variance \citep{per1997,epi2008}.
+However, as previously noted in the literature, the resulting estimators of $\{p(y_i|y_{-i})\}_{i=1}^n$ are often unreliable and can easily have infinite asymptotic variance \citep{per1997,epi2008}.
 Here we propose novel estimators of $\{p(y_i|y_{-i})\}_{i=1}^n$, based on a mixture representation of leave-one-out posteriors.
-Unlike standard estimators in the literature, our method provides guarantees on the finiteness of the estimator's variance and performs dramatically better in high-dimensional problems, where LOO-CV is particularly appealing and standard competitors break down (see e.g.\ results in Sections \ref{sec:theory} and \ref{sec:sim}).
-Crucially, our methodology requires only a single sampling procedure and it can be trivially implemented in probabilistic programming languages, thus preserving the practicality and limited computational cost of previously proposed and widely used solutions \citep{gel1992,vehtari2016}, while offering drastically improved robustness to high-dimensional scenarios.
+Our method provides guarantees on the finiteness of the estimator's asymptotic variance and performs dramatically better than standard competitors in high-dimensional problems, where most alternative methodologies break down (see e.g.\ results in Sections \ref{sec:theory} and \ref{sec:sim}).
+Crucially, our methodology requires only a single additional sampling procedure and it can be trivially implemented in probabilistic programming languages, thus preserving the practicality and limited computational cost of previously proposed and widely used solutions \citep{gel1992,vehtari2016}, while offering drastically improved robustness to high-dimensional scenarios.